Okay, okay, we know your dog is smart.

 “Dogs are so incredibly talented in their olfactory ability that there are almost no limits to how we can harness their sense of smell,” says Dr. Cynthia Otto, the Center’s founder and director, and an associate professor at the University of Pennsylvania School of Veterinary Medicine.

-A primary focus of the Center — and a well-established role for working dogs — is in military and law enforcement, detecting narcotics and explosives.
+A primary focus of the Center – and a well-established role for working dogs – is in military and law enforcement, detecting narcotics and explosives.
 The Center is also preparing dogs for more intricate roles in this sector.
 This can be incredibly helpful during court cases to prove that the drugs found are real, and with a combination of Pharmacy and Pharmacology expert witness, these types of drug-related crimes can be cut down.

 “For national security … there are new ways in which dogs are being used to screen cargo, screen people and follow explosives being carried through crowds,” explains Otto.
 “I imagine that we will continue to refine how we use the dogs in this important role.”

 “The area of medical detection [disease detection] is also promising,” she adds.
 “And new applications appear regularly.”

 Then there’s the K-9 Artifacts Finders program, which deploys dogs to detect smuggled art and antiquities.
 The current phase of the study involves training four dogs to sniff artifacts from the Penn Museum that originated in the Fertile Crescent region of modern-day Iraq and Syria, a prime target for cultural heritage looting, in order to find specific odors.

 “We believe that there will be some odor from the place similar to what is described as terroir in wine,” says Otto.

 Finding scents linked to illegally looted artifacts could help customs officers apprehend heritage traffickers and their smuggled property at airports and cargo facilities.
 If successful, additional funding will be sought for on-the-ground testing and, later, a demonstration program for customs officials in the United States and abroad.